7 Tips To Letting Go & Delegating Effectively To Your Executive Assistant

 In other words, don’t delegate a task and then proceed to micro-manage it every step of the way.

-Your executive assistant should know exactly what you want her to do, and how you want her to do it.
-You’ve already proposed a timetable, set up guidelines for when and how your VA will update you, and established all other task parameters.
-Now let your system and your virtual assistant do their thing.
+Your executive assistant should know exactly what you want her to do, and how you want it done.
+They’ll be able to answer your email and handle your travel arrangements.
+You’ve already proposed a timetable, set up guidelines for when and how your executive assistant will update you, and established all other task parameters.
+Now let your system and your assistant do their thing.

 Tip 6: Have Faith In Collaboration

 Your executive assistant can recommend email management programs, screenshot captures, team project management software, and other collaborative tools.
 Choose the ones that work best for you and your business.

-Tip 7: Relax
+Tip 7: Relax!